rodolfomarianocy/OSCP-Tricks-2023/README.md

 - [Vulnhub](https://www.vulnhub.com/)

 ## Overview and Articles
-I decided to put only recent overviews, due to the changes that occurred in the exam.
-"Since Buffer Overflows will no longer be a part of the course material, they will also be removed from the exam body of knowledge and no longer part of the exam."
-[PEN-200 (PWK): Updated for 2023](https://www.offsec.com/offsec/pen-200-2023/)
 - [OSCP 2023 version — A Small write-up on preparation and my exam experience - Neelamegha Kannan S](https://medium.com/@kannnannmk/oscp-2023-version-a-small-write-up-on-preparation-and-my-exam-experience-55c31d543d17)
 - [Overview OSCP - rodolfomarianocy](https://rodolfomarianocy.medium.com/overview-oscp-9bb7c6609cb5)
 - [The road to OSCP in 2023 - Thexssrat](https://thexssrat.medium.com/the-road-to-oscp-in-2023-ed88f695f349)